 Judith joined Zetetick in July 2015, prior to this she was Director of Housing Services at Housing for Women for over 19 years, providing services to single women and women with dependants.
 Her experience covers both general needs and supported housing and she has set up projects for women ex-offenders, trafficked women and women fleeing domestic violence.
 Judith is a Corporate Member of the Chartered Institute of Housing.

 Jonathan Joined Zetetick in 2019, he was previously the CEO of a disability charity, the COO of a healthcare organisation and has run a charity consultancy.
 He also has a background in information technology and communication.
-Jonathan brings experience of disability, social care, communications and commerce to help raise Zetetick’s profile and assist in new directions.
+Jonathan brings experience in communications and commerce to help raise Zetetick’s profile and assist in new directions.
 He wants more people to become aware of Zetetick’s work, and workforce.
-His aim is to make Zetetick the trusted name in Housing across London and the south east, maintaining a highly responsive and high quality service for our present tenants as well as our future ones.
+His aim is for Zetetick to grow across London and the south east, maintaining a highly responsive and high quality service for all.

 Claire is a qualified plumber, having previously worked in construction.
 Joining Zetetick in 2010, she started work as a gardener and through her work and investment in training over 9 years has gained a series of promotions and she is now our Property Supervisor.
 She enjoys her work in housing because she says “no day is ever the same”